 Special Diet Notes: Frosted Grapes

-This recipe is naturally dairy-free / non-dairy, gluten-free, peanut-free, soy-free, tree nut-free and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, gluten-free, grain-free, nut-free, peanut-free, soy-free, and vegetarian.
 It does use egg whites.
-If you are someone who confuses eggs with dairy, you are not alone.
+If you confuse eggs with dairy, you are not alone.
 For clarification, see this post: Are Eggs Dairy?

-- 2 pounds seedless California grapes, cut into 2- to 4-inch clusters
+- 2 pounds seedless grapes, cut into 2- to 4-inch clusters

-- 2 large egg whites, beaten or ¼ cup pasteurized liquid egg whites (see notes in post for egg-free ideas)
+- 2 large egg whites, beaten or ¼ cup pasteurized liquid egg whites (see notes in post above for egg-free option)

 - 1 cup superfine granulated sugar